Matrix Poincar\'e, \Phi-Sobolev inequalities, and quantum ensembles: Introduction

-In many branches of science and engineering, observed data are more efficiently represented as matrices, and system performance can be concluded from analysis where random assumption is placed on the matrices.
-The subject of random matrices has undergone extensive studies, independently conducted in their own discipline, in the 20th century.
-A recent review of modern random matrix theory by Tropp surveyed the most successful methods from these areas, and provided interesting examples that these techniques can illuminate \cite{Tro15}.
-It is clear that the future development of random matrix theory will benefit from a unified and systematical treatment.
+The proposed generalisations could have potential impacts in other research areas as well.
+For example, in many branches of science and engineering, observed data are more efficiently represented as matrices, such as Dyson's model of matrix-valued Brownian motion \cite{Dys62b}, collaborative filtering \cite{RS05}, group Lasso \cite{YL06}, and multi-class learning \cite{AEP08}.
+Thus, system performance can be determined through analysis if a random assumption is placed on the matrices \cite{FGT07}.
+A recent review of modern random matrix concentration theory surveyed the most successful methods from these topics and provided interesting examples that these techniques can illuminate \cite{BLM13,Tro15, CH16a}.